peterdri/ece-communications-labs/_ece350/lab1/AM-receivers.md

 Note the following:

 - This data was recorded with a USRP set to 710 kHz.
-Thus, the signal you see at the center (indicated as 0 kHz) is actually at 710 kHz.
-Similarly, the signal at 80 kHz is actually at 710 kHz + 80 kHz = 790 kHz.
+Thus, the signal you see at the center (indicated as 0 kHz) was actually at 710 kHz.
+Similarly, the signal at 80 kHz was actually at 710 kHz + 80 kHz = 790 kHz.
 - The display spans a frequency range from just below -120 kHz to just above 120 kHz.
 This exact span is 256 kHz, which corresponds to the sample rate that the data was recorded at.
 - The peaks that you observe on this display correspond to the carriers for AM broadcast signals.
 You should also be able to observe the sidebands for the stronger waveforms.